| Updated

 Tucker Vise

 version of the Emmert Vise.
-This is what I used on my bench.
+This is what I have on my bench.

 Expensive, but worth it if you want a top quality pattern